paolo-rossi/delphi-jose-jwt/README.md

 `TJWS.SkipKeyValidation`, and it cannot help when both the expected and the substituted algorithm are asymmetric.
 The algorithm allowlist is what you rely on.

+**X.509 certificates are key containers, not trust anchors.** `TJWS.SetKeyFromCert` and `TRSA`/`TECDSA.VerifyWithCertificate` take the public key out of a PEM certificate and verify with it.
+Nothing else about the certificate is examined — not the chain, not the validity dates, not revocation, not key usage, not the subject.
+A token signed by the matching private key verifies just as happily under an expired, self-signed or untrusted certificate.
+This is the usual choice for a JWT library (the trust decision belongs to whatever gave you the certificate), but it does mean the certificate buys you no trust on its own: validate or pin it yourself before handing it over.
+The same goes for the JWK `x5u`/`x5c`/`x5t` members — `TJSONWebKey` carries and serializes them verbatim, never fetches `x5u`, never parses the `x5c` chain, and takes key material only from the JWK's own members.

 ## :key: JSON Web Key (JWK) support

 Full [RFC 7517](https://tools.ietf.org/html/rfc7517) JSON Web Key support, via `TJSONWebKey`/`TJSONWebKeySet` in `JOSE.Core.JWK`: